 In 2019 there were approximately 32,000 recruitment agencies in the UK employing 119,000 people.
 Despite accounting for such a large chunk of the economy, few people outside the industry understand what Recruitment Consultants do.
 So if you’re one of them, rest assured, you’re not alone!
-This article explains what a Recruitment Consultant is how they can help you.
-Furthermore, if you’re interested in becoming one; how to go about it and how your future career might look.
+This article explains what Recruitment Consultants do and how they can help you.
+Furthermore, if you’re interested in becoming one, how to go about it and how your future career might look.

-Fundamentally, Recruitment Consultants are responsible for attracting candidates who are the best match for their client’s jobs.
+A Recruitment Consultant is an intermediary between employers recruiting and job seekers looking to make their next career move.
+It is their job to attract candidates who are the best match for their client’s jobs.
 While that sounds quite simple, a Recruitment Consultant’s job description is much more detailed than this.